Why Am I Allergic To Cats But Not Dogs? [Explained]

 Nowadays, it is extremely common to own an animal as a pet.
 A recent study suggests that 70% of U.S. households (90.5 million households) own pets.
 In the US, 69 million households have dogs, compared with 45.3 million households that have cats.

 Can a person be allergic to one animal but not another?
 The question is simple but the answer is hidden in itself.
-Of course, an owner may show an allergic reaction to cats but not to other loyal animals like dogs.
-Sobbed eyes and nose running is a quite obvious signs of this reaction.
+Sobbed eyes and nose running a quite obvious signs of this reaction.
 Nowadays, allergies to cats are fairly common. you could only be allergic to dogs and cats.
-Now the question that clicks my mind is whether it is conceivable to have an allergy to cats but not dogs.
+Now the question that comes to my mind is whether it is conceivable to have an allergy to cats but not dogs.
 Why am I allergic to cats but not dogs?

 What Causes Allergies in Pets